Normando1945/Repo_Computational_Methods/README.md

 - Students should avoid installing packages globally unless it is absolutely necessary.
 - Since the repository is installed in editable mode, updates to the package files will be reflected directly without reinstalling the package in most cases.
 - Because the repository is still under development, some folders or files may appear progressively during the semester.
+- Some internal file names may still reflect the initial development stage of the repository and may be refined later.

 ## Important Note for Students